munki/createOSXinstallPkg/README.md

 You may put the toolset anywhere you'd like, but keep the Resources folder and its contents in the same directory as `createOSXinstallPkg`.

-You'll also need an installation source for Lion, Mountain Lion or Mavericks: a copy of the "Install Mac OS X Lion.app", "Install OS X Mountain Lion.app", "Install OS X Mavericks.app", or a copy of the "InstallESD.dmg" contained within one of these applications.
+You'll also need an installation source for OS X (10.7 through 10.11 currently supported): a copy of the "Install Mac OS X Lion.app", "Install OS X Mountain Lion.app", "Install OS X Mavericks.app", etc, or a copy of the "InstallESD.dmg" contained within one of these applications.

-Finally, and most importantly, you'll need the rights to install Lion or Mountain Lion on the machines you manage.
+Finally, and most importantly, you'll need the rights to install the OS X version on the machines you manage.
 Just because this tool allows you to create an OS X installation package does not mean it is legal for your organization to install it on all your Macs.

-(Since Mavericks is free, one assumes you can install it with abandon.
+(Since Mavericks, Yosemite, and El Capitan are free, one assumes you can install them with abandon.
 However, I am not a lawyer, and this does not constitute advice or a recommendation.)

 ####How to use it